 - Beware of businesses that consume lots of cash.
 While they, like Hornbeck, can perform spectacularly during boom times, they're particularly vulnerable during lean times.

 This last point is a particularly important one for investors.
-It's part of the reason automakers such as General Motors
+It's part of the reason why air carriers such as Delta

-Contrast those companies with long-haul achievers such as Intuit
+Contrast those companies with long-haul achievers such as Stryker

 Will you be ready?

 At Hidden Gems, we scour the markets for great small companies that are generating lots of free cash.
 With thousands of small caps to research, we keep our watch list exhaustive and revisit it frequently.